lstandish/strongman-md/docs/user-guide.md

 #### To Create a New Password Entry
 1. Just enter the domain and username.
 Change the password computation options for this username if necessary (use the '☰' icon). **Select the appropriate category from the dropdown list.**
 2. Click the "Compute" button.
 The password is calculated and (optionally) copied to clipboard.
 The next time you need this password, you can select it from the dropdown list.
 This is a *computed* password.
 If you need to change it later, you can increment the password number in the '☰' options menu.
-3. If you want to want to *use your own password* instead of a computed one, just edit edit the password field and click the "Save" button.
+3. If you want to want to *use your own password* instead of a computed one, just edit the password field and click the "Save" button.
 This *"custom"* password will be AES256-encrypted and stored on the server.

 ### Secure Notes
 Any password entry, either "computed" or "custom", can have AES-256- encrypted secure notes.
 Click the book icon just above the password entry field.
 A text area for the notes will pop into view.
 When done, click the "Save" link to encrypt and save your notes to the server.